| |

 Date / Time: Nights of the Full Moon (reoccurring)

-Further Comments: A phantom woman, reported as being grey blue or white, haunts this Elizabethan hall.
+Further Comments: Wayne Anthony, in Haunted Derbyshire and the Peak District, writes that a phantom woman, reported as being grey blue or white, haunts this Elizabethan hall.
 A room in the upper part of the building is home to a ghostly blood stain belonging to a murdered priest - the story says it took many decades to be cleaned up, and even now it periodically returns.
-The hall was also once home to Robin Hood's long bow, although it is not clear what happened to the weapon, and local tradition has it that Robin and Marian were married in a nearby church.
+The hall was also once home to Robin Hood's long bow, now kept at Renishaw Hall, and local tradition has it that Robin and Marian were married in a nearby church.

 Location: Barnsdale Forest (Yorkshire) - Robin Hood's Grave